Cricket: Spirit of the Game

-The Preamble is a short statement intended to emphasise the "positive behaviours that make cricket an exciting game that encourages leadership, friendship, and teamwork."
-Its second line states that "the major responsibility for ensuring fair play rests with the captains, but extends to all players, match officials and, especially in junior cricket, teachers, coaches and parents."
+The Preamble is a short statement intended to emphasise the "positive behaviours that make cricket an exciting game that encourages leadership, friendship, and teamwork".
+Its second line states that, "the major responsibility for ensuring fair play rests with the captains, but extends to all players, match officials and, especially in junior cricket, teachers, coaches and parents".

 The umpires are the sole judges of fair and unfair play.
 They are required under the Laws to intervene in case of dangerous or unfair play or in cases of unacceptable conduct by a player.

-Previous versions of the Spirit identified actions that were deemed contrary (for example, appealing knowing that the batter is not out) but all specifics are now covered in the Laws of Cricket, the relevant governing playing regulations and disciplinary codes, or left to the judgement of the umpires, captains, their clubs and governing bodies.
-The terse expression of the Spirit of Cricket now avoids the diversity of cultural conventions that exist in the detail of sportsmanship – or its absence.
+Previous versions of the Spirit identified actions that were deemed contrary (for example, appealing knowing that the batter is not out), but all specifics are now covered in the Laws of Cricket, the relevant governing playing regulations and disciplinary codes, or left to the judgement of the umpires, captains, their clubs and governing bodies.
+The terse expression of the Spirit of Cricket now avoids trying to enumerate the diverse cultural conventions that exist in the detail of sportsmanship, or its absence.

 Women's cricket

 Women's cricket was first recorded in Surrey in 1745.
-International development began at the start of the 20th century and the first Test Match was played between Australia and England in December 1934.
+International development began at the start of the 20th century, and the first Test match was played between Australia and England in December 1934.
 The following year, New Zealand joined them, and in 2007 Netherland became the tenth women's Test nation when they made their debut against South Africa.
 In 1958, the International Women's Cricket Council was founded (it merged with the ICC in 2005).
 In 1973, the first Cricket World Cup of any kind took place when a Women's World Cup was held in England.
 In 2005, the International Women's Cricket Council was merged with the International Cricket Council (ICC) to form one unified body to help manage and develop cricket.
 The ICC Women's Rankings were launched on 1 October 2015 covering all three formats of women's cricket.
 In October 2018 following the ICC's decision to award T20 International status to all members, the Women's rankings were split into separate ODI (for Full Members) and T20I lists.